 Tip: Make Wine Last Longer: Keep It COOL, DARK, & HORIZONTAL (Like Miles Davis on His Back!)

 Hey, I just made that up!
 It’s a nice visual, and it should remind you how to store wine properly.

 Anyway, in order to know how to care for your wine, you need to know how to start its life off right when you take it home.
 The proper place to store your bottle of wine is not going to be right by your side, but it’s okay, it will still be there when you wake up (unlike other things).

-The wine that’s stacked beautifully by name on the liquor store shelves are meant to be enjoyed soon after purchasing and not stored for longer period of time.
+The wine that’s stacked beautifully by name on the liquor store shelves is meant to be enjoyed soon after purchasing and not stored for a longer period of time.
 Wine cellars are the perfect, proper way to store good wine, so we want to try to replicate them.
 Cellars are cool, dark places with a temperature between 50-55°F (13°C).

 TIP: Never store your wine above the fridge, near the stove or next to the dishwasher.
 Every time you use one of those appliances, their heat will heat up your poor bottle of wine.

 Instead, find a spot in your house where it’s cool and dark and where you can place your wine horizontally.
 Storing your wine bottle on its side keeps the cork moist, which will prevent the horror of air sneaking into the bottle and drying out the cork, causing it to crumble into your wine.